 The special revenue funds account for revenue sources that are legally restricted to expenditures for specific purposes.
-The District accounts for its library fund in a special revenue fund.
+The District accounts for its library and community service fund in a special revenue fund.

 The capital projects fund accounts for the receipt of debt proceeds and the acquisition of capital assets or construction of major capital projects.